-The Mindful Eye group sponsored a photography workshop titled "Foundations for the Emerging Photographer: The Camera, Natural Light, and Creative Vision" in Savannah, November 7-10, 2007.
+The Mindful Eye group (no longer in operation) sponsored a photography workshop titled "Foundations for the Emerging Photographer: The Camera, Natural Light, and Creative Vision" in Savannah, November 7-10, 2007.
 The photos on this website are ones that I took, fulfilling assignments and also for personal work.

 Craig Tanner, Matt Gibson and Marti Jeffers spent four days instructing 16 of us in everything from basic camera settings (including camera bells and whistles) to the Zone System for color photography and Color Theory.
 Interspersed between these classroom instructions were field work sessions in Savannah's beautiful Historic District and on nearby Tybee island.